 - Ongoing liaison with providers, Advocates and colleagues in Social Care to maintain accurate information around students joining / leaving provision to ensure Welfare Call reflects the destinations.
-Currently learner spread over 51 different providers. - Termly case meetings with CYT deputy manager established to discuss all NEET students and referrals made in between times as needed.
+Currently learner spread over 51 different providers. - Termly case meetings with CYT deputy manager and regular shares with SENDSARS and Leaving Care established to discuss all NEET students and referrals made in between times as needed.